Goal Acquisitions Corp. Issues - GuruFocus.com

 AUSTIN, Texas, Jan.
-27, 2023 (GLOBE NEWSWIRE) -- Goal Acquisitions Corp. ( PUCK) today issued the following open letter to its shareholders:
+27, 2023 (GLOBE NEWSWIRE) -- Goal Acquisitions Corp.
+(Nasdaq: PUCK) today issued the following open letter to its shareholders:

 Dear Shareholders -